obdev/CrossPack-AVR/README.md

 PREREQUISITES
 =============

-* Xcode 4.4.
-It probably also works with newer versions of Xcode.
+* Xcode 5.
+It probably also works with Xcode 4.4 and newer versions of Xcode.

 BUILDING CROSSPACK-AVR